inventree/InvenTree/docs/docs/start/docker_dev.md

 ```bash
 docker rm [ID1] [ID2] [IDn]
 ```
-When executed, this removed all containers whose IDs were pasted.
+When executed, this removes all containers whose IDs were pasted.

 !!! warning "Execute at own risk"
     The command below does not forgive errors.